 Overall, this music video stands out for great cinematography, which most bands can’t even spell, with great acting and the guts to avoid a Hollywood ending, even if they hired all kinds of Hollywood talent to pull this off.

 I tip my hat to Sam the Smith and pray to the music gods that he makes more like this, if only to counter the effects of new One Direction videos.

 Reformed journalist.
 Scribbler of speeches and whatnot.
-Wrote a thriller (FREEDOM, ALASKA) that won some award.
-Represented by Jill Marr of the Dijkstra Literary Agency.
+Wrote a thriller that won some award and is represented by Jill Marr of the Sandra Dijkstra Literary Agency.